 In September 2006, the SEC staff issued SAB 108, which provides interpretive guidance on how the effects of the carryover or reversal of prior year misstatements should be considered in quantifying a current year misstatement.
 SAB 108 requires the use of both the "iron curtain" and "rollover" approach in quantifying the materiality of misstatements.
 SAB 108 provides transitional guidance for the correction of errors in prior periods.
 We adopted SAB 108 as of September 30, 2006.
 Upon initial application of SAB 108, we evaluated the uncorrected financial statement misstatements that were previously considered immaterial under the "rollover" approach using the dual methodology required by SAB 108.
-As a result of this dual methodology approach of SAB 108, we corrected the cumulative errors in our accounting for equity-based compensation for periods prior to January 1, 2006 in accordance with the transitional guidance in SAB 108 by recording a non-cash offsetting cumulative effect adjustment of \$84.0 million within stockholders' equity that increased additional paid-in capital and increased accumulated deficit.
-These errors would not have affected our historical revenues, Adjusted EBITDA or compliance with our debt covenants.
-See notes 1 and 16 to our consolidated financial statements for a further discussion.
+The adoption of SAB 108 did not have a material impact on our consolidated financial statements.
+See note 1 to our consolidated financial statements for a further discussion.